alphagov/government-service-design-manual/service-manual/user-centered-design/user-centered-design-alpha-beta.md

 ### Guerilla research

-You can use the time between more formal testing to conduct some ‘guerilla’-style testing, getting some initial feedback on your revised designs.
+You can use the time between more formal testing to conduct some guerilla-style testing, getting some initial feedback on your revised designs.

-Guerilla testing normally involves taking your prototype into a coffee shop or other public location and finding volunteers who will give you some quick feedback.
-Guerilla testing participants are not necessarily representative of your target audience, but they can provide a quick sense-check in between formal testing sessions.
+Guerilla testing normally involves taking your prototype into a coffee shop or other public location and finding volunteers who'll give you some quick feedback.
+Guerilla testing participants aren't necessarily representative of your target audience, but they can provide a quick sense-check in between formal testing sessions.

-In return for their feedback, you may like to offer the participant a coffee!

 ### Other research methods